-The visit pattern (as described in Data collection) used in the NZHS is an important part of achieving a high response rate.
-In 2018/19, interviewers followed a proven visit approach; visiting PSUs at different times and on different days depending on the area.
-For about 95 percent of households, the first (or only) interview took place within eight visits (Figure 1).
+The visit pattern (as described in the 'Data collection' section above) used in the NZHS is an important part of achieving a high response rate.
+Interviewers followed a proven visit approach also used in 2018/19, visiting PSUs at different times and on different days depending on the area.
+For about 95 percent of households, the first (or only) interview took place within nine visits (Figure 1).

-Figure 1: Proportion of households agreeing to first interview, by number of visits, 2018/19
+Figure 1: Proportion of households agreeing to first interview, by number of visits, 2019/20